 My biggest complaint with the second episode of Itsudatte My Santa! has to do with how often gags from the first episode were recycled.
 For example, in the first episode, Santa knocks over a Christmas cake being held by a yakuza boss and an altercation takes place.
 In the second episode, Sharry runs into this same yakuza boss, but knocks a watermelon out of his hand.
 Another altercation takes place, which is similar to what we see Mai do to the yakuza boss in the first episode.
 You also have Santa have a character moment where he realizes what he needs to do and running down the street to find Mai.
 In the second episode, Mai has a similar character moment, and we see her run down the exact same street in the exact same way in order to find Santa.
 The location they find the other at is the exact same one between the two episodes.

 The first time I saw the recycling of ideas, I thought it was mildly amusing.
 But as it became clear how much recycling was going on, I found myself being annoyed by it.
 The writer (or writers) thought they were being clever with the recycling (especially the gags), but I thought it came across as lazy.

 In the end, I really didn’t think that either Sharry or MaiMai truly added anything of worth to the story.
 The second episode just didn’t have the same kind of magic that the first episode did.

 Itsudatte My Santa! is one of the rare Christmas anime that exist.
 While it’s over-the-top, the first episode still evokes the feelings and atmosphere viewers expect from Christmas fare.
 The second episode, not so much.
 If you’re looking for a Christmas anime to watch during the holiday season, I would recommend Itsudatte My Santa!… but only the first episode.
-You can skip the second episode and really miss anything.
+You can skip the second episode and not really miss anything.
 I would recommend watching the second episode if you’re a stickler for seeing every episode of an anime that you’re watching.